deftio/simple-py-crawlbot/README.md

 It captures each page's HTML content, saves it locally, and provides a JSON summary of the crawled pages.
 The tool is intended for use in testing and validating site content and structure.

-### note:
+### Note:
 This is meant to be a simple crawler - if the site you wish to crawl has complex javascript it may not work.
 Also please be responsible in crawling sites as it can take much site bandwidth and respect appropriate copyrights and other information.

-The crawler is not designed and will not attempt to handle logins or firewalls.
+The crawler will not attempt to handle logins or firewalls.

 ## Features